somedatapacket/docs.humio.com/content/concepts/ingest-flow.md

 ### Real-Time Query Results {#real-time}

-Digest nodes also produces the Real-Time part of search results.
+Digest nodes also processes the Real-Time part of search results.
-Whenever a new event is pulled off the digest queue the digest node examines it and updates the result of any matching Humio searches that are currently in progress.
+Whenever a new event is pulled off the `humio-ingest` queue the digest node examines it and updates the result of any matching live searches that are currently in progress.
 This is what makes results appear instantly in results after arriving in Humio.